nectario/low-latency-stream-processor/README.md

 Context
 -------
-This is a small proof‑of‑concept built for the interview exercise.
-The code combines two design patterns I have used on previous trading desks:
+Small proof‑of‑concept for the interview exercise.
+Two patterns I have used on trading desks are combined:

 1. Functional pipelines (UBS auto‑roll project)
 2. Table‑driven state machines (multi‑phase RFQ negotiation at Nomura)

-Together they form a minimal yet production‑shaped core that meets the three stated goals.
+Recent change: the entire core is now generic, so any domain object (e.g. TradeEvent) can flow through Disruptor → StateMachine → Pipeline without casting.
+A FIX‑Execution‑Report demo test shows this in practice.

 How the three goals are satisfied
 ---------------------------------
-- **Goal 1:** ingest -> process -> forward
+- **Goal 1:** ingest → process → forward
-  DisruptorEngine receives the message, Dispatcher picks the pipeline, the transformed message is forwarded through MessageSender.
+  DisruptorEngine receives each payload, Dispatcher selects the correct Pipeline, and the transformed payload is forwarded via MessageSender.

-- **Goal 2:** 20000 messages per second and a transformation ThroughputTest sends 50000 messages in under three seconds on a laptop.
+- **Goal 2:** ≥ 20,000 messages per second + transformation
-  The pipeline turns the inbound string into “data-msg | processed”, showing that the structure can be altered.
+  ThroughputTest publishes **50 042** messages in **2 seconds**
+  (≈ 25 k msg/s) on a laptop.
+  The pipeline appends “ | processed” to the inbound string, proving a structural transformation occurs.

 - **Goal 3:** latency metrics
+  MetricsRecorder registers three Micrometer timers:
+  • `msg.ingest.latency`
+  • `msg.proc.latency`
+  • `msg.e2e.latency`
+  A snapshot like
+  `HistogramSnapshot{count=50042, mean=19µs, max=5.4ms, …}`
-  MetricsRecorder records three Micrometer timers: ingest latency, processing latency, end‑to‑end latency.
-A snapshot is printed at the end of the demo run.
+  is printed at the end of the demo run.

 Quick start
 -----------